-By a bipartisan vote of 18 – 12, the Senate Appropriations Committee passed an amendment that would prevent the Department of Veterans Affairs from spending money to enforce a current policy that prohibits V.A. doctors from filling out medical marijuana recommendation forms in states where the drug is legal.
+By a bipartisan vote of 20 – 10, the Senate Appropriations Committee passed an amendment that would prevent the Department of Veterans Affairs (V.A.) from spending money to enforce a current policy that prohibits the department’s doctors from filling out medical marijuana recommendation forms in states where the drug is legal.

 The measure, sponsored by Sens.
-Steve Daines (R-MT) and Jeff Merkley (D-OR), is now attached to the Military Construction and Veterans Affairs Appropriations Bill, which is expected to be considered by the full Senate as soon as next month.
+Steve Daines (R-MT) and Jeff Merkley (D-OR), is attached to the Fiscal Year 2017 Military Construction and Veterans Affairs Appropriations Bill, which now heads to the full Senate.

 Cochran, Thad (MS) – NO

 Shelby, Richard C. (AL) – NO, by proxy

 Collins, Susan M. (ME) – NO

 Murkowski, Lisa (AK) – YES

 Boozman, John (AR) – NO

 Capito, Shelley Moore (WV) – NO

 Cassidy, Bill (LA) – YES, by proxy